 "I Would Never Feed My Kids (Insert Fast-Food/Unhealthy Option Here)"

 McDonalds, but on a day that we’re far from his favorite nuggets we make at home, Mickey D’s does well to keep him happy.
 It’s not an every day thing, but I wouldn’t shame anyone for whatever they choose to feed their kid.
 Food is way more complex than you might realize.
 "I’m Wiped Out.
 I Went To This Bar Last Night And..."

 Shhhhh.
 I get it, I do.
 I used to go on weekend binges, too.
 I used to not come home for days at a time.
 I can sympathize that, yes, you must be tired.
 But

 you’re not as tired as I am, I guarantee it.
 Raise my kid for a week and you’ll understand.
 "I Totally Feel You.
 It’s Just Love When My Pet!"

 it is not like raising human children.
 Pets’ minds only develop to a certain point, so you don’t exactly need to worry about teaching them how to read or do math or clean up their messes or get dressed.
 There are similarities when raising anyone, human or not, but please don’t act like you know 100% what this is like.
 I don’t tell you I know exactly what you’re going through when your kitten has a hairball, do I?
 "Must Be Nice To Get To Just Chill With Your Kid All Day"

 Gossip Girl all day long.
 Or maybe it’s more like he plays with his trucks and then throws them to the ground, then jumps on the couch and screams and then finds a toilet paper roll to destroy and doesn’t clean any of it up.
 I wonder...
+"I’m So Scared Of Having Kids.
+I Really Like Having A Life."

-Hey, I understand.
-Becoming a parent is terrifying.
-I tend to be of the “Don’t do it!” camp when folks mention maybe wanting to have kids (I love mine but I know it’s not for everyone).
-However, please don’t disparage our lives post-baby.
+don’t disparage our lives post-baby.
 In fact, my career has finally started taking off now that I have a kid.
 I’m more motivated, more level-headed, and I know that while yes, my days of barhopping and couch-surfing are (mostly) over (at least until my kid is in college), I have plenty of other awesome adventures awaiting me.